MonitorBankRates

 Does this calculator account for inflation?

 The calculations above use "nominal" returns, meaning they do not subtract inflation.
-To view your results in "today's dollars" (purchasing power), you should lower your "Expected Annual Return" by the inflation rate.
+To view your results in "today's dollars" (purchasing power), lower your "Expected Annual Return" by the inflation rate.
 For example, if you expect an 8% market return and 3% inflation, enter 5% as your return rate.

 How much of my income should I save?